epage/epage.github.io/blog/blog/crate-management.md

 - Wrappers for generating compressed binaries for upload to github.
 - Wrappers for generating commonly packages for major operating systems and distributions.

-It might even be good to host tools not directly related to CI like [`cargo-release`](https://github.com/sunng87/cargo-release).
+It might even be good to host tools not directly related to CI like [`cargo-release`](https://github.com/sunng87/cargo-release) in an effort to support users through the entire release process.

 ### Honorable Mention: rustfmt and clippy